 It may seem mundane to you, but it’s not.

 People need to hear your story in order to trust you and get to know you.

 Your life, and business, is built around you and your story.
-People want to buy into you.
+People want to get to know you.

-It may not be great at first, but the more you share it, the more you learn what inspires people, and what works.
+The way you tell your story may not be great at first, but the more you share it, the more you learn what inspires people.

-It all starts with challenging your assumptions and fears.
+It all starts with challenging the illusory authority of your mind.

 It starts with looking at your fears and saying, “So what?
-If the worst has to happen, then let it happen.”
+If the worst has to happen, then let it happen, but I will follow my heart.”

 All the best,